Standards-based educational estimate

 Sources: IICRC published dehumidification recommendation factors, EPA mold remediation guide, Minnesota negative pressure guidance, CDC flood safety guidance.

-This tool is built for personal planning use.
-We do not collect your submitted data for marketing.
-Equipment counts are educational estimates — final deployment depends on field readings and professional judgment.
+Equipment counts are educational planning estimates — final deployment depends on field readings, machine sizing, and professional judgment.

 A common starting point is one air mover per 300–400 sq ft of affected floor, with additional movers for wet walls, multiple rooms, and cavity spaces like basements or crawl spaces.
 This tool estimates a range based on your specific situation.